 University of Manitoba, Canada is home to the Arthur V. Mauro Centre at St. Paul's College, which offers both a master's and PhD program.
 The Centre is dedicated to the advancement of human rights, conflict resolution, global citizenship, peace, and social justice through research, education, and outreach.

-The Center for Justice and Peace Building lists multiple PhD Peace Studies programs.
+The Center for Justice and Peace Building offers a master's program in Restorative Justice.